• Recipes

 Dietary variations

-• Make it gluten-free: I’ve only made this recipe using all-purpose flour, but you could probably use a different type of flour, such as whole-wheat flour.
+• Make it gluten-free: I've only made this recipe using all-purpose flour, but you could probably use a different type of flour, such as whole-wheat flour.
 However, you may need to adjust the amount of it.
-Use our gluten-free flour blend for a gluten-free version of this recipe.
+Use a gluten-free flour blend for a gluten-free version of this recipe.

 Photo of some of the steps of how to make vegan scones